duducp/django-mercado-biticoin-mms/README.md

 export ALLOWED_HOSTS="*;"
 ```

+If this is your first time running the application on a production database,
+you should apply the migration and create the superuser.

 <a id="create_app"></a>
 ### Create new app
-All new apps are created in the _src/project_ directory and to create a new
+All new apps are created in the _src/apps_ directory and to create a new
 app you can run the following command:
 ```shell script
 make app name=clients